suanj/General-Assembly-Final-Project/README.md

   - duration: the duration of video
   - subscribers: the number of channel subscribers

-These data are from targeted youtube channels, and I chose those channels based on their popularity.
+The dataset is from targeted youtube channels, and I chose those channels based on their popularity.
 All of them have more than 1K views.
 Most of those youtube channels are based in the US and Korea.
 I used Youtube API to scrape data, and I used "Python Engineer" Youtube videos and github repository as a reference.

 Youtube Data API Video Tutorials :https://youtube.com/playlist?list=PLqnslRFeH2UpC8EqlF2aax9A-VLiPDwxP